THE CLIENT PROBLEM

 SeaTec was given the challenge of developing an application that could:

-- Codify the 1000’s of calculations unique to each OEM, fleet type and sub-fleet type, and individual configurations required to re produce OEM analysis and an accurate ELA;
+- Codify the 1000’s of calculations unique to each OEM, fleet type and sub-fleet type

-- Be so easily usable that technicians and engineers not trained in OEM ELA could understand and use the application without reliance on wiring diagrams, spreadsheets and senior electrical engineer guidance;
+- Ensure usability so that technicians and engineers not trained in OEM ELA could understand and use the application without reliance on wiring diagrams, spreadsheets and senior electrical engineer guidance

 A rigorous analysis of OEM and customer data, user experience, and customer processes was conducted.
-A plan encompassing development, data migration and validation, and change management was developed and executed which resulted, after a DER review, in the successful launch of the ELA Manager or ELAM, SeaTec’s first cloud based Software as a Service (SAAS) application.
+A plan encompassing development, testing, DER review, data migration, validation, and change management resulted in the successful adoption of the ELA Manager or ELAM by the airline customer.